ambarishg/ambarishg.github.io/_awards/2018-05-30-donors-choose-recommendation-project.md

 * `Stage 1 Winner` is the [Exploratory Data Analysis kernel](https://www.kaggle.com/ambarish/eda-and-recommendation-system-donors-choose).
 This has the extensive exploratory data analysis of this huge dataset

-* `Stage 2 Winner` is the [Recommendation kernel](https://www.kaggle.com/ambarish/recommendation-system-donors-choose).
-This has We did the Item Item Recommendations using
+* `Stage 2 Winner` is the [Recommendation kernel](https://www.kaggle.com/ambarish/recommendation-system-donors-choose). **Item Item Recommendations** were done using

     - Text Features Only using the Project Title and Projects Essays
-    - The Non Text features include Category,SubCategory,Grade,ResourceCategory,SchoolState, TeacherPrefix.Text and Non Text Features only.
+    - Text and Non Text Features only.The Non Text features include Category, SubCategory, Grade,ResourceCategory, SchoolState, TeacherPrefix.
     - Non Text Features only

 The accuracy is highest for the recommendations using the Non Text Features only.We also did the User User Recommnedations using the Users and the Amount.